A once-in-a-lifetime event is unfolding before our eyes: Filipinos will elect a new set of national leaders amid a raging global pandemic.

 “‘Yang ABS-CBN, basura ‘yang inano ninyo.
 Dapat may magsabi sa inyo ngayon, mga p——ina ninyo, sinobrahan ‘nyo ang kalokohan ninyo,” he said in a speech on March 30.

 This comes after ABS-CBN aired an advertisement showing then-presidentiable Duterte cursing and uttering a rape remark.
-It was paid for by vice presidential candidate Antonio Trillanes IV.
+It was paid for by vice presidential candidate Antonio Trillanes IV who was also running in the 2016 elections.

 Duterte has even attacked ABS-CBN for its oligarchic ownership.
 But the president himself allows dynastic rule in his government and family.